bertrandchenal/tanker/README.md

 # Tanker

-Tanker goal is to allow easy batch operations without compromising database modeling.
-For pandas users, it's like DataFrame.to_sql on steroids.
+Tanker is a Python database library targeting analytic operations but it also fits most transactional processing.

 Currently Postgresql and Sqlite are supported.
 There is also optional support for pandas DataFrames.